GitHub Stats Visualization

 Otherwise, go to the “Settings” tab of the newly-created repository and go

-to the “Secrets” page (bottom left). - Create a new secret with the name
+to the “Secrets” page (bottom left).

-personal access token as the value. - It is possible to change the type of statistics reported.
+4. It is possible to change the type of statistics reported.

-- To ignore certain repos, add them (in owner/name format e.g.,
+• To ignore certain repos, add them (in owner/name format e.g.,

-) separated by commas to a new secret—created as
+jstrieb/github-stats) separated by commas to a new secret—created as

-. - To ignore certain languages, add them (separated by commas) to a new
+• To ignore certain languages, add them (separated by commas) to a new

-. - To show statistics only for “owned” repositories and not forks with
+• To show statistics only for “owned” repositories and not forks with

-contributions, add an environment variable (under theenv
+contributions, add an environment variable (under the env header in the

 mainworkflow)

-with a value oftrue
+called EXCLUDE_FORKED_REPOS with a value of true.

-- Go to the ActionsPage and press “Run
+1. Go to the ActionsPage and press “Run

 Workflow” on the right side of the screen to generate images for the first